 Muhammad Kamaruzzaman - sentenced to death May 2013

 The assistant secretary-general of Jamaat-e-Islami was found guilty in May 2013 of masterminding what the prosecution described as one of the bloodiest single episodes in the independence war.

 The Supreme Court has upheld his death sentence on appeal in early November.

 The war crimes tribunal heard that he played a prominent role alongside Pakistani troops in the "slaughter" of at least 120 unarmed farmers in the remote northern village of Sohagpur which subsequently became known as the "village of widows".

-Mr Kamaruzzaman was found guilty in five out of seven charges of crimes against humanity, including the murder and torture of unarmed civilians.
+Kamaruzzaman was found guilty on five out of seven charges of crimes against humanity, including the murder and torture of unarmed civilians.
 His lawyers insisted that he had not received a fair trial.
-He has been sentenced to death.

 Working as a journalist after independence, Kamaruzzaman tried on several occasions to become an MP but was unsuccessful in each attempt.

 Abdul Kader Mullah, assistant secretary general of the Jamaat-e-Islami party since 2010 and a former executive editor of The Daily Sangram, was found guilty on five of six counts of crimes against humanity and war crimes on 5 February 2013.